mszep/pandoc_resume/resume.md

 -------
 * Fixing a problem correctly the first time is preferable leaving it to resurface later.
-* Automatation is always better than repetition.
+* Automation is always better than repetition.
 * Monitoring and metrics are key to making smart decisions.
 * Getting things done is the most important part.